Visiting Professor and Research Affiliate

 Perhaps we can start to reconsider the way in which these institutions work by doing very simple things: e.g. stop reviewing for free.
 Or simply asking ourselves and the institutions a very simple question that my students, directly or indirectly, keep asking me: What’s in it for me?

-Societal conflicts are increasing, pitting a post-postmodern approach to advanced capitalism, never willing to consider a resistance to or a reframing of its exploitative operational frameworks.
-The participants, or neoserfs, exist in these frameworks by showing a divided front and divisive impulse to entrench isolation, and continue to exercise criticism while never attempting or generating failed attempts to rescue social structures of participation and engagement that if not necessarily ‘commune’ or ‘commonist’ nevertheless could provide visibility to the invisible research and ostracized thinking outside neoliberal frameworks.
+Societal conflicts are increasing, pitting a post-postmodern approach to advanced capitalism, never willing to consider the reasons for a resistance to, or a reframing of, its exploitative operational frameworks.
+The participants, or neoserfs, exist in these digital frameworks by showing a divided front and divisive impulse to entrench isolation, and continue to exercise criticism while never attempting or generating failed attempts to rescue social structures of participation and engagement that if not necessarily ‘commune’ or ‘commonist’ nevertheless could provide visibility to the invisible research and ostracized thinking outside neoliberal frameworks.
 There is, therefore, a need to ask even more profound questions of ourselves and others that do not let platitudes and tropes override the complexity of reality.

-I could not resist, since we are talking of platitudes and tropes, to use one by Tyre Banks and respond meme for meme to the student who provided a pixelated and recycled image as expression of outrage.
-“Be all you can be, not bitch all you can bitch” is a wonderful quote to reflect upon when one can’t be bother to make an argument in an intelligent, rigorous, and visually strong manner. [ ]
+I could not resist, since we are talking of platitudes and tropes, to use one by Tyra Banks and respond meme for meme to the student who provided a pixelated and recycled image as expression of outrage.
+“Be all you can be, not bitch all you can bitch” is a wonderful quote to reflect upon when one can’t be bothered to make an argument in an intelligent, rigorous, and visually strong manner.

 More importantly, it is necessary to remember that a dialogue is not a shutting or shooting down of the other but is an exchange which, no matter how difficult and problematic it may be, should and must lead us to a renewed understanding of ourselves, the project we are working on, and the others we are engaging with.
-Shooting people down verbally or physically, and shutting them down emboldened by our own sense of righteousness confirmed by our own soliloquy with like minded individuals, is at the very core of divided societies that have forgotten the nature of dialogue and fallen pray to fascistic behaviors.
+Shooting people down verbally or physically and shutting them down emboldened by our own sense of self-inflated-righteousness confirmed by our own soliloquy with like-minded individuals are at the very core of divided societies that have forgotten the nature of dialogue and fallen prey to fascistic behaviors through self-referential digital communities.

 It is for this reason that I have decided to strive for the publishing value and no longer for the price.
-By pricing LEA’s effort, it also becomes a way to make people understand and appreciate the value of the publication, the work that it entails, and the strength and moral fiber of the people that work and support it with their time, talent, and labor.
+By pricing LEA’s effort, which appears counterintuitive and contradictory, the effect I hope to achieve is to make people understand and appreciate the value of the publication, the work that it entails, and the strength and moral fiber of the people that work and support it with their time, talent, and labor.

 Notes and References

-I have chosen a plumber hourly rate just because they did not have to invest as much money in their academic careers and students loans as academics do.
-It is also a way to highlight, should it be necessary, how low intellectual and cultural work is paid.
+I have chosen a plumber hourly rate just because they did not have to invest as much money in their academic careers and students’ loans as academics do.
+It is a way to highlight, should it be necessary, how low intellectual and cultural work is paid.

 Service to the academic community has become a disguise for the word slavery.
-Since the market is skewed, particularly in the humanities, in favor of academic institutions, the word service has been used to place an inordinate amount of work on academics in order for them to deliver quality teaching and experience in a cost-cutting environment.
+Since the market is skewed, particularly in the humanities, in favor of academic institutions, the word service has been used to place an inordinate amount of work on academics in order for them to deliver happy learning and fanciful ‘educational’ experiences in a cost-cutting environment.